AckermanFernando/AckermanFernando/README.md

 🧑‍🏫   Graduating at Instituto Federal do Piauí - IFPI

-🇧🇷   Living in Picos - PI/ Quiterianópolis - CE, Brazil
+🇧🇷   Living in Picos - PI / Quiterianópolis - CE, Brazil

 ### What I'm working on 👨‍💻